henley-regatta/aoc2022/README.md

   - `go/day2part1.go` - Trying to be clever and only enumerating what I saw in the input didn't work, the implication being that I missed some game outcomes.
 Translating everything to Rock/Paper/Scissors and truth-tabling the game outcomes got me an actual result.
 Day 2 and already I'm into Voodoo coding....
   - `go/day2part2.go` - Ah the first example of "If you do Part 1 _this_ way, Part 2 becomes easy.
 Just translate the instuctions and reverse the look-ups and, boomshanka, the desired result.
   - `go/day3part1.go` - A little light substring scanning and range conversion.
 Clearly part 2 is going to make this much harder...
+  - `go/day3part2.go` - AHHAHAAA! a little extra scaffolding to do 3-way instead of 2-way matches by whole lines but I'd basically cracked this in part 1.

 ## NodeJS